Working with the Web Team Frequently Asked Questions (FAQ) - Web Center

 Q. I want my Division, Department, Committee, Other Campus Group, or Faculty website managed by the Web Team using the standard design templates.
 What do I do now?

 Deans, Chairs, Managers, and Faculty have the option of having the Web Team manage their Division, Department, Committee, Other Campus Group (except unions and student clubs), or Faculty website.
 More information is available in the Practices & Policies section of the Web Style Guide.

 Q. If my website is managed by the Web Team using the standard design templates, can I make updates to it myself or have a member of my staff or a student worker update my website?

 Access to Web Team-managed websites is available only to Web Team members.
-Therefore, once the Web Team has taken over management of a website using the standard design templates, only the Web Team will have access to the pages.
+Therefore, once the Web Team has taken over management of a website, only the Web Team will have access to the website.

 Q. I want my website managed by the Web Team, but I want to use one or more different images in the header area of the standard design templates.
 Is this possible?

 Yes.
 You must supply the images to the Web Team.
 The Web Team will prepare them for use in the header section of the website they manage for you.
-You will need at least 1 image which will be used for each day of the week.
-It is possible to use up to 7 images, one for each day of the week, or to randomly display an image from a set of images when a web page is displayed.
+You will need at least one (1) image.
+It is possible to use multiple images (one image will randomly displayed when a web page is displayed).

-Several images can be collaged together if they do not fit well into the wide, narrow format of the header's current design.
-The Web Team reserves the right to reject an image if it does not fit properly in the header template.
+Several images may be collaged together if they do not fit well into the wide, narrow format of the template's header design.
+The Web Team may reject an image if it does not fit properly in the header template.